pinecone-io/canopy/README.md

 </ol>
 </details>

-## Why Canopy?
-[TODO: TBD]

-* **Ease of use** - Installed with a single command and can deploy an AI application in minutes. **Canopy** is designed to be easy to use and easy to integrate with your existing applications and compatible with OpenAI /chat/completions API.

-* **Operational & Production ready** - Canopy is built on top of **Pinecone** and can Scale to Billions of documents.
-Unlike other AI frameworks, **Canopy** optimizes for production use cases it allows developers to set up operating point to have better control over token consumption in prompt or in generation. **Canopy** can maximize context quality and relevance while controlling the cost of the AI system.

-* **Open source** - **Canopy** is open source and free to use.
-It is also designed to be open and extensible, so you can easily add your own components and extend the functionality.

 ## What's inside the box?

-1. **Canopy Core Library** - Canopy has 3 high level classes that act as API level components:
+1. **Canopy Core Library** - Canopy has 3 API level components that are responsible for different parts of the RAG workflow:
-    * **ChatEngine** _`/chat/completions`_  - is a complete RAG unit that exposes a chat interface of LLM augmented with retrieval engine.
+    * **ChatEngine** _`/chat/completions`_  - implements the full RAG workflow and exposes a chat interface to interact with your data.
+It acts as a wrapper around the Knowledge Base and Context Engine.
-    * **ContextEngine** _`/context/query`_ - is a proxy between your application and Pinecone.
-It will handle the R in the RAG pipeline and will return the snippet of context along with the respected source.
+    * **ContextEngine** _`/context/query`_ - performs the “retrieval” part of RAG.
+It rewrites and transforms your queries into query embeddings before finding the most relevant results (including citations) from Pinecone to pass along to your LLM prompt (via an OpenAI endpoint).

-    * **KnowledgeBase** _`/context/{upsert, delete}` -  is the data managment interface, handles the processing, chunking and encoding (embedding) of the data, along with Upsert and Delete operations
+    * **KnowledgeBase** _`/context/{upsert, delete}` -  prepares your data for the RAG workflow.
+It automatically chunks and transforms your text data into text embeddings before upserting them into the Pinecone vector database.
+It also handles Delete operations.

 > more information about the Core Library usage can be found in the [Library Documentation](docs/library.md)